willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-manage-lighthouse-rbac-permissions.md

 2. Select a Lighthouse role from the list to open the Lighthouse role details pane.

 3. View users in the partner tenant who are assigned the Lighthouse RBAC role and the associated security group.

+> [!NOTE]
+> To view security group membership for Lighthouse users with the Lighthouse Operator role, go to the Delegated access page in Lighthouse.
+The Delegated access page provides security group membership details for all delegated access relationships.

 ## Assign Lighthouse RBAC roles to users in the partner tenant